 Front Street/Main Street Two-Way Conversion Feasibility Study The conversion of Front and Main Streets back to two-way traffic has been identified as a top priority project in the 2009 Downtown Master Plan and a means to improve overall circulation, pedestrian and bicycle safety, and economic vitality in Downtown Missoula.
-This Feasibility Study will analyze different improvement options using land use and traffic projections and develop a set of recommended alternatives that best meet the needs and objectives of the project.
-The Study will review the effects of the proposed conversion on the local economy, residential areas, motorized and non-motorized traffic flow, streetscape aesthetics, safety, parking, public transit, and air quality.
-Planned for completion in 2014, the Study will include public and stakeholder involvement and close coordination with the City of Missoula and MDT.
-View the Front Street/Main Street Study Area Fox Site Development
+This Feasibility Study analyzed different improvement options using land use and traffic projections and develop a set of recommended alternatives that best meet the needs and objectives of the project.
+The Study reviewed the effects of the proposed conversion on the local economy, residential areas, motorized and non-motorized traffic flow, streetscape aesthetics, safety, parking, public transit, and air quality.
+Completed in 2014, the Study includes public and stakeholder involvement and close coordination with the City of Missoula and MDT.
+View the Front Street/Main Street Study Area.

 Greater Downtown Master Plan